WeitzGroup/game_theory_Euler/README.md

 MATLAB scripts to calculate pair correlation of spatial profiles.

 ## script_for_figs
 MATLAB scripts for plotting figures in the paper.
+Part of the data sets required for plotting figures exceed the file size limit of GitHub and are not included in this repository.
+Please make a request to jsweitz@gatech.edu for large data files.